jeremytammik/tbc/a/2046_mat_asset.md

 ####<a name="6"></a> AI Mesh Understanding

+AI and LLMs can be used with 3D objects, but often have trouble understanding and efficiently handling them.
-An overview of the MeshAnything project aiming to generate more effective meshing of 3D objects:
+The MeshAnything project aims to generate more effective meshing of 3D objects:

 - 44-second video blurb: [AI just figured out Meshes](https://youtu.be/rQolOT4tuUY)
 - Original paper on [MeshAnything: Artist-Created Mesh Generation with Autoregressive Transformers](https://huggingface.co/papers/2406.10163)